Craft Fair Vendor Sales Tips and Booth Ideas

 Create a fun, positive environment for your visitors and give them a way to contact you in the future with really distinct business cards or samples.
 This reinforces your brand.

-Know your stuff – and if you can demonstrate it!
+Know your stuff and demonstrate it if you can!
 People love to watch crafters at work.
 Embrace their curiosity.
 If you see them watching what you’re doing; chat with them about it.
 For some crafts, this isn’t always practical, but you can do something else that relates to it.

 For example, I couldn’t cook soap live at most events, but I did wrap my soap there and package it.
-I also cut samples where people could see me doing so.
+I also cut samples where people could see what I was doing.
 I made little herbal pouches and did things with my essential oils.
-All of these activities kept me busy (people love to talk to a busy person – it’s true!)
+All of these activities kept me busy.
+And it's true what they say — people love to talk to a busy person!

 It was also a way for me to strike up conversations that were not sales pitches but still allowed me to demonstrate my knowledge on the subject.
 People are more inclined to buy from those they see as experts.

-If you can find a way to practice your craft in a way that is non-obtrusive to your sales area do that.
+If you can, you should find a non-obtrusive way to practice your craft.
 Remember, people are visual and watching a crafter is fascinating.
 Listening to a crafter spin a story as they are doing their craft is fun.
 Engage people in a meaningful way that is memorable and not overly pushy.
-You can subtly highlight the benefits of your craft/product and what makes it special.
+You can subtly highlight the benefits of your craft or product and what makes it special.